KPInc425/asa-dashboard-ui/README.md

 4. **Switch to Backend Mode**
    When your backend is ready, set `VITE_FRONTEND_ONLY=false` or remove the variable from `.env`

+## Unified Startup (Optional)

+If you have both the backend and frontend repos in the same parent folder, you can use the `start-asa-suite.ps1` script and `docker-compose.unified.yml` to start both at once.
+These files are copies for convenience; the latest version is maintained at the root of the suite if you have one.

+- To start both: `powershell -ExecutionPolicy Bypass -File start-asa-suite.ps1 unified`
+- To start only backend: `powershell -ExecutionPolicy Bypass -File start-asa-suite.ps1 backend`
+- To start only frontend: `powershell -ExecutionPolicy Bypass -File start-asa-suite.ps1 frontend`

+Otherwise, use the individual scripts as usual.

 ## 🏗️ Architecture

 ### Frontend Stack